qingpy/scholar-author-pro/README.md

 [Demo](#效果展示)

 ### Installation
-1. Download this repository.
+1. Download and extract the latest version from [Releases](https://github.com/qingpy/scholar-author-pro/releases/latest).
 2. Go to `chrome://extensions` (or `edge://extensions`).
 3. Enable **Developer mode**.
-4. Click **Load unpacked** and select the extension folder.
+4. Click **Load unpacked** and select the extracted folder.

 ### How to Use
 1. Visit a Google Scholar profile page.